MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/outputparameter.md

- #`OutputParameter`: Output Parameter for SQL Stored Procedure: Class Generator
+ #OutputParameter: Output Parameter for SQL Stored Procedure: Class Generator

  Applies to version 1.0.0 of package sqlrutils.